Grimjoff/Grimjoff/README.md

 <p align="left">Most of the stuff on my profile are private projects I did for specific use cases in my life/gaming.
 Since they are for personal use they usually don't come in an executable or any type of fancy interface.
-Many of those Projects were developed without VCS and much later pushed here<br>I enjoy working with and analyzing data and am currently really interested in Data Science / Machine Learning.
+Many of those Projects were developed without VCS and got pushed to github much later.<br>I enjoy working with and analyzing data and am currently really interested in Data Science / Machine Learning.
 Nowadays I mostly use Python, but I did also do some OOP in the past. <br> Some things that I have used before:</p>

 ###